On Termination of Polynomial Programs with Equality Conditions

-The advantage of constructing $B_n$ in this recursion way is that we can compute the reduced Gr\"{o}bner basis of $B_n$ during the procedure so that the generating set of $D_n$ could be kept as small as possible.
-Using this method, a more efficient algorithm for computing the NTI is given in Algorithm~\ref{alg:NTIgb}, whose correctness is guaranteed by the following result: \begin{prop}$\forall n\in \Bbb{N}.
-D_{\hat{N}}=D_{\hat{N}+n}$ for $\hat{N}\triangleq\min\, \{n\mid B_n=B_{n+1}\}$, and $\hat{N} \leq L(d,F)$, where $L(d,F)$ is same as in Theorem~\ref{thm:Dn_D}.\end{prop} \textit{Proof:} Note that $B_n\subseteq B_{n+1}$ for all $n$, so $\hat{N}$ is well-defined due to Theorem~\ref{thm:asc-chain}, and bounded by Proposition~\ref{prop:monomial} and Theorem~\ref{thm:bound}. $\Box$
+The advantage of constructing $B_n$ in this recursive way is that we can compute the reduced Gr\"{o}bner basis of $B_n$ during the procedure such that the generating set of $D_n$ can be kept as small as possible.
+Using this method, a more efficient algorithm for computing the NTI is given in \cref{alg:NTIgb}, whose correctness is guaranteed by the following result.